 7 Practical Tips For Making The The Most Of Your How To Get An ADHD Diagnosis UK

-You may be referred to the NHS ADHD assessment by your GP.
+How to Get an ADHD Diagnosis in the UKYou may be referred to the NHS ADHD assessment by your GP.
 If the wait is long, think about asking your GP to use the law that gives patients rights to choose their providers called Right to Choose.

 A psychiatrist will conduct an interview to assess your symptoms and impact on various aspects of your life.
 They will request documents, such as childhood records - school reports are sometimes requested.